 You may find yourself understandably frustrated, however, as you browse through dozens of different models, configurations, designs and brands.
 It’s our job to keep up on the latest trends in tech, and we’d be lying if we said we never felt overwhelmed by all of the options ourselves.

 But it is our job, and we take it seriously.
-So for the last few months, we’ve been testing the latest and greatest laptops we could get our hands on, from Apple to Dell to Lenovo, and we’ve found some standout machines:
+So for the last few months, we’ve been testing the latest and greatest laptops we could get our hands on, from Apple to Dell, and we’ve found some standout machines:

 When it came to declaring our top picks, we split things by ecosystem: Apple and Windows.
 Make no mistake, though, with either of these you’re getting a dependable laptop that can scale for intense tasks when needed and power through everyday workloads.

-If you’ve been following the wave of hype around Apple Silicon, our top pick for a laptop isn’t that surprising: the entry-level, M1-powered MacBook Air ($999).
+Our top pick for an Apple laptop isn’t that surprising: the entry-level, M1-powered MacBook Air ($999).
 It keeps the same exact build of the previous Air, including the Magic Keyboard that’s truly a treat to type on.
-But this new model removes the fan and swaps out the Intel chip for an Apple-made one.
+But this new model removes the fan and swaps out the Intel chip for the M1, the first Apple Silicon processor.

-Apple’s M1 chip sets a new standard with blazing performance that doesn’t result in any slowdowns or a leaf blower of a fan kicking in.
+Apple’s M1 chip sets a new standard with blazing performance, and it’s so energy efficient that it stays cool enough that the new Air doesn’t need a cooling fan.
 That’s something we haven’t encountered on a Mac before.
-In our benchmarking, the M1 Air moves past the previous Air and the Intel-powered 13-inch MacBook Pro, and meets the 16-inch MacBook Pro in a tie.
+In our benchmarking, the M1 Air beats the previous Air and the Intel-powered 13-inch MacBook Pro, and ties the 16-inch MacBook Pro.
 That’s $2,399 performance for $999.

 Apple’s macOS is also optimized for the M1 chip, as are several major apps.
 Apple’s entire suite of applications is optimized, and Chrome already has a new version.
-But fear not, for Intel apps will run here as well.
-This is thanks to an emulator called Rosetta, and you as the user don’t have to lift a finger.
-Just open the app and dive right in — the initial opening might be a bit long, but it speeds up with time.
+But fear not, for most Intel apps will run just fine, thanks to an emulator called Rosetta 2, which is installed automatically when you open a non-optimized app.
+Just open the app and dive right in — the initial launch might take a little extra time as Rosetta 2 works, but it will run normally afterward.
 You’ll also find that the standard 8GB of RAM is plenty — even for those creative tasks.

-The new MacBook Air has the same battery inside as the Intel version, but the M1 uses a lot less energy while pushing out more power.
-This laptop delivers ridiculous battery life, clocking more than 12 hours.
+The new MacBook Air has the same battery inside as the previous Intel version, but the M1 uses a lot less energy while pushing out more power.
+This means the Air stays cool in operation (it doesn’t even have a fan) and delivers ridiculous battery life, clocking more than 12 hours.
 In everyday use, you’d be hard-pressed to kill the battery.
-That makes it perfect for remote work around the house, and gives students enough bandwidth to make it through classes and then hit the library to crank out an essay.
+That makes it perfect for remote work around the house, and gives students enough bandwidth to make it through a day of classes and then hit the library to crank out an essay afterwards.

-As the MacBook Air with M1 stands, it’s difficult to find a better overall machine that can handle so much.
-Performance is much stronger than before and puts the Air into a whole new category.
+It’s difficult to find a better overall machine than the M1 Air.
+Performance is so much improved that it makes the budget Air competitive with Apple’s power-user oriented MacBook Pro range.
 Yes, it’s good for productivity and personal needs, but it can meet the demands of creative and power users as well.
 It’s our choice for the best Apple laptop.